Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Video Review: Is LSAT Lab Actually Good?

-In the video above, John from the Test Prep Insight team (who scored a 170 on the LSAT) walks you through the major pros and cons of the LSAT Lab prep course.
+In the video above, John (from the Test Prep Insight team) walks you through the major pros and cons of the LSAT Lab prep course.
 For more detail regarding this course, be sure to continue reading our full, written review below.

 Our Thoughts On LSAT Lab’s Coursework

 One of the first things that stood out to me with LSAT Lab is the personalized attention you get.
-When you sign up for an LSAT prep course with one of the behemoth test prep companies like Kaplan or Princeton Review, they send you your materials and access codes and basically say, “good luck.”
+When you sign up for an LSAT prep course with one of the behemoth test prep companies like Kaplan or Princeton Review, you just don’t get this type of personalized support.

-But with LSAT Lab, it felt much more like you’re getting an LSAT coach as compared to buying a bunch of resources.
+With LSAT Lab, it feels like you’re getting an LSAT coach as compared to buying a bunch of study tools and resources.

 LSAT Lab study plan